uchicago-cloud/uchicago-cloud.github.io/sessions/session1/index.md

 * Complete the following tutorial: [Guestbook tutorial](https://cloud.google.com/appengine/docs/standard/python/tutorials).
 Please use the following [repository](https://classroom.github.com/a/tae_dc5f).
 In addition the tutorial as written, please add the additional features:
   - Update the `Greeting` data model by adding a property named `user_agent` that includes the HTTP user agent.
 This is useful to determine which browser and device is making a request (ie. detect a mobile device).
 The `user_agent` should be a string type.

 *  You do not have to built a mobile client to interact with the Guestbook application, however, it is often useful to develop tools that allow you to rapidly test web services and APIs with having to physically switch clients.
 Develop command line statements using the UNIX `curl` command to interact with the guestbook.
+Write out the commands you used in the repository `README.md` file.

   Example `curl` commands: